RetailMeNotSandbox/ecs-selenium/README.md

 * `chrome.example.com:4444`

 The ALB uses the domain name prefix to redirect to the proper hub.
 Domains starting with `firefox.*` will hit the Firefox hub; domains starting with `chrome.*` will hit the Chrome one.

+## Troubleshooting
+Service arn:aws:ecs:us-west-1:988474017641:service/ecs-node-firefox did not stabilize.

+We've seen this in situations where the cluster is unable to provision the desired amount of nodes.
+There will be a mismatch between the Desired tasks value and the Running tasks value in the ECS console (Elastic Container Service -> ecs-selenium-nodes -> Services (tab).

+It's usually due to hardware capacity.
+Here's what I would check:

+Did you actually get any spot instances?
+(EC2 -> Spot Requests -> Capacity Column (in the table)

+If you didn't get any instances, your bid price may be too low for the region.
+You can update the MaxSpotBidPrice parameter to something that works for you.
+(The default is set pretty low, so depending on the region, you may be outbid by others.)

+You can look at the SpotFleet's History tab, and it will tell you if it was unable to provision instances due to your bid being too low.

+Do you have enough EC2 capacity for the number of nodes you desire?

+MemoryReservation is set to 1024 per node.
+So you'd need 1024 MB * Number of Desired Nodes for it to provision successfully.

+If you don't have enough instances for your nodes, you can increase DesiredFleetCapacity to match it, or you can decrease DesiredChromeNodes and DesiredFirefoxNodes to a number that fits within your provisioned instances.

+The fact that you don't have any entries in the ecs-selenium-nodes stream seems to indicate that it never provisioned a single node.
+So I'd start by looking at the SpotFleet.